3lv27/60DaysOfMLCode/README.md

 ## Day 2: April 1, 2019
 ##### (DL - Drone madness)

-**Today's Progress**: Builded a NN from scratch (notebook 5 from lesson 5 of fast.ai course).
-Started to read PyTorch tutorial and finally hands oh the drone project!
+**Today's Progress**: Builded a MNIST SGD and started with a NN from scratch (notebook 5 from lesson 5 of fast.ai course).
+I've o some PyTorch's tutorial and finally hands oh the drone project!
 Started to understand the sdk from our drone Dji Tello and also started to build the space recognition protocol.

 **Thoughts:** First day of this log combined with my work journey.
 The only thing I can say is its gonna be hard as f***!
-Is almost 12am o'clock and I still have a bunch of things to do
+Is almost 12am o'clock and I still have a bunch of things to do.
+I'm not gonna have time to finish the things I started today so looking for finish them tomorrow.

 **Link to work:** [NN](https://github.com/3lv27/100DaysOfMLCode/blob/master/notebooks/Fastai-dl1-nbs/Lesson5-SGD.ipynb)